top of page

 The verb 'escape' has a fascinating etymology that reflects its essence of breaking free or getting away.
 It can be traced back to the Middle English word 'escapen,' which evolved from the Old North French term 'escaper' and the Old French 'eschaper.'
 These Old French words, in turn, have their origins in the Late Latin 'excappare,' formed by combining 'ex,' meaning 'out of,' and 'cappa,' meaning 'cloak' or 'hood.'
 This etymology suggests a vivid image of someone slipping out from under a cloak or hood, much like breaking free from confinement or escaping a restraining situation.
 Over time, 'escape' has retained this sense of liberation, making it a word that vividly captures the idea of breaking free from confinement or restrictions.

-Quiz: Find the meaning of escape
+Quiz: Find the meaning of the verb escape:

 Try Again!